Morus nigra: Description

 Morus nigra is a deciduous tree growing to 12 m tall by 15 m broad.
 The leaves are 10–20 cm long by 6–10 cm broad – up to 23 cm long on vigorous shoots, downy on the underside, the upper surface rough with very short, stiff hairs.
 Each somatic cell has 308 chromosomes in total, and exhibits tetratetracontaploidy (44x), meaning that its genome contains seven chromosomes, and each somatic cell has 44 copies of each.
+This is reported as ”the highest number of polyploidies among any known spermatophyte species“.

 The fruit is a compound cluster of several small drupes that are dark purple, almost black when ripe, and they are 2.5 cm in diameter.
 Black mulberry is richly flavoured, similar to the red mulberry (Morus rubra) rather than the more insipid fruit of the white mulberry (Morus alba).
 Mulberry fruit color derives from anthocyanins.

 Sometimes other mulberry species are confused with black mulberry, particularly black-fruited individuals of the white mulberry.
-Black mulberry may be distinguished from the other species by the uniformly hairy lower surface of its leaves.
+Black mulberry may be distinguished from the white mulberry by the uniformly hairy lower surface of its leaves.